nuxt/website-v2/content/en/integrations/deployments/nginx.md

 ---
-template: post
+template: guide
-title: Using NGINX as a reverse proxy
+title: NGINX
-description: How to use nginx as a reverse proxy navigation.title: NGINX
+description: How to use nginx as a reverse proxy
 target: Static & Server
 category: deployment
+logo: "/img/modules/categories/deployment.svg"
 ---
 # Using NGINX as a reverse proxy